31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Kinugawa Onsen was discovered in the Edo period (1603-1868), and at that time, only Buddhist monks and feudal lords on pilgrimages to Nikko were allowed to use the onsen.
 Since it was opened to the public in the Meiji period (1868-1912), it has attracted many tourists and developed into one of the largest hot spring resorts in the Kanto region, with many inns and hotels along the Kinugawa River valley.
 The water is simple alkaline hot spring that is effective in relieving neuralgia and fatigue and improving health, and is soft and gentle on the skin.

-From the hot spring resort area across the Kinugawa River valley, there are many hot spring inns with rooms overlooking beautiful and spectacular views and an abundance of hot spring water.
-There are also many attractive leisure facilities and other attractions nearby, such as Nikko Edomura and Tobu World Square, which are especially crowded with families and groups of visitors in summer.
+From the hot spring resort area across the Kinugawa River valley, there are many hot spring inns with rooms overlooking the canyon and an abundance of hot spring water.
+Nearby leisure spots like Nikko Edomura and Tobu World Square make Kinugawa a popular base for families.

 Okunikko Yumoto Onsen